Barista Competition: The Battle of the Baskets

 A Game-Changer in Your Cup

 We’ve been playing around with some of these new ‘fancy filter baskets’ for a few weeks now and let me tell you – we’re impressed!
-The taste, extraction yield, and efficiency of our shot creating have improved significantly.
+The taste, extraction yield, and efficiency of our shot making have improved considerably.
 And here’s a fun fact: at a time when running a cafe is costlier than ever, these little game-changers offer an opportunity to save both time and money.
-So if you’re thinking about upgrading your machine to improve your coffee quality, hold that thought!
-You might simply achieve that level-up for less than two hundred bucks.
+So if you’re thinking about upgrading your machine to enhance your coffee quality, hold that thought!
+You might just achieve that level-up for less than two hundred bucks.

 New Kids on the Diffusion Block

 These new designs by manufacturers like Weber Workshops, Sworksdesign, and Wafo operate on broadly similar principles.
 They feature straighter sides and basket holes that go as close as possible to the edge of the puck.
 This allows for a more even extraction of the coffee around the edge of the basket.
-They’re brewed to tighter tolerances, designed to warp less under high pressures, and most importantly, they allow much faster flow.
-This implies baristas can grind finer and extract higher than ever before.
+They’re crafted to tighter tolerances, designed to warp less under high pressures, and a lot of importantly, they allow much faster flow.
+This suggests baristas can grind finer and extract higher than ever before.

 Pushing the Boundaries of Extraction